 Changing your eating habits is one of the most challenging things to do when you’re trying to develop a healthy lifestyle.
 And what we all know is that eating does not occur in a vacuum.
 Eating is very social.
-What we eat can be triggered by our emotions, our environment, or our family and friends.
-Whether it’s your spouse, boyfriend, your best friend or even your kids – we often have to consider others when preparing meals.
-So when you look at making changes to how and what you eat, you often need to look also at who you’re eating with.
+And what we eat can be triggered by our emotions, our environment, or our family and friends.
+Whether it’s your spouse, your best friend or even your kids – we often have to consider others when preparing meals at home.
+So when you look at making changes to how and what you eat, you often need to also look at who you’re eating with.
 And one challenge that comes up time and time again is how to eat healthy when your family doesn’t buy into a healthy eating lifestlye (yet).

 Trying to eat healthily can be most difficult when you are in an environment where others just don’t have the same mindset about healthy eating as you do.
 Maybe your co-workers bring in Oreo cookies as their snack of choice, offering these to you every day.
-Maybe you have “Pizza Friday” every week at work, and of course you feel pressured to participate.
+Maybe you have “Pizza Friday” every week at work, and of course, you feel pressured to participate.
 Plus indulging in these “foods” is so much easier than bringing lunch, right?
 Or maybe your spouse – out of the goodness of his heart – brought home a BOGO deal on goodies from the supermarket bakery.
 And you sure wouldn’t want it to go to waste!
-Or perhaps your challenge is getting the kids on board; do they simply refuse to eat anything you put on the table that strikes even a remote resemblance to a vegetable.
+Or perhaps your challenge is getting the kids on board; do they simply refuse to eat anything you put on the table that strikes even a remote resemblance to a vegetable?

-Reasons Why Family May Not Support Your Healthy Eating
+Reasons Why Your Family May Not Support Your Healthy Eating Journey